Methane Testing Report and Soil Gas Survey

 How to Test for Methane Gas in the Field

 To test for methane gas underground, geologists drill and construct a series of vapor probe implants at various depths below grade, and perform a field analysis of soil gas using a flame ionization detector (FID).
 To start, at least two shallow soil gas probes are advanced under a property that is up to 20,000 square feet for baseline testing.
 Additionally, probe sets are installed per each additional 10,000 square feet of a lot.
-Afterward, geologists figure the optimal locations for advancing deeper probe sets, which strategically aim for depths of 5 feet, 10 feet, and 20 feet below the proposed building footing.
+Afterward, geologists figure out the optimal locations for advancing deeper probe sets, which strategically aim for depths of 5 feet, 10 feet, and 20 feet below the proposed building footing.

 Methane Survey Report Drilling